MS in Speech-Language Pathology Admission

 For Students applying to the Emphasis in Bilingual SLP track:

-Make sure you check the appropriate box on the application form indicating you are applying for the bilingual track.
+Make sure you check the appropriate box on the application form indicating that you are applying for the bilingual track.
 Once all your application materials have been received, you will be contacted by phone regarding your interest in the EBSLP track.
-A resume is not required, but the CSDCAS application will give you the option to submit one if you wish to do so.

-FOR ALL APPLICANTS, PLEASE ENSURE THAT YOUR CSDCAS APPLICATION IS COMPLETED AND ALL REQUIRED MATERIALS ARE VERIFIED IN CSDCAS BY JANUARY 15th.
-APPLICATIONS SUBMITTED AFTER JANUARY 1st AND APPLICATIONS NOT VERIFIED IN CSDCAS BY JANUARY 15th WILL NOT BE CONSIDERED.Apply Now
+FOR ALL APPLICANTS, PLEASE ENSURE THAT YOUR COMPLETE CSDCAS APPLICATION IS SUBMITTED BY JANUARY 1st AND ALL REQUIRED MATERIALS ARE VERIFIED IN CSDCAS BY JANUARY 15th.
+APPLICATIONS SUBMITTED AFTER JANUARY 1st AND APPLICATIONS NOT VERIFIED IN CSDCAS BY JANUARY 15th WILL NOT BE REVIEWED.Apply Now

-Students are considered for acceptance to the graduate program upon completion of an undergraduate degree in speech-language pathology or communication sciences and disorders, or upon completion of a bachelor’s degree in a field outside of these majors (leveling students) and successful completion the following prerequisite courses: audiology, speech and hearing science, phonetics, speech sound disorders, anatomy and physiology of speech and hearing mechanisms, language development, language disorders in children, clinical methods, and aural rehabilitation.
-All students applying to the graduate program must have successfully completed a course in statistics, physics or chemistry, biology, and social/behavioral science.
+Students are considered for acceptance to the graduate program upon completion of an undergraduate degree in speech-language pathology or communication sciences and disorders, or upon completion of a bachelor’s degree in a field outside of speech-language pathology.
+All students applying to the MS in Speech-Language Pathology must successfully complete a course in statistics, physics or chemistry, biology, and social/behavioral science.
 Also, successful completion of the following prerequisite courses is required:

 A graduate degree from the Davies School of Communication Sciences & Disorders is an investment in your future, but you don’t have to make it alone.
 See the following links for more information: